MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-govus-overview.md

 >
 ### Buy a Power BI Pro subscription for government customers

 After you've deployed Microsoft 365, you can add a Power BI Pro subscription.
-Follow the guidance in [Enroll your US government organization](service-govus-signup.md) to buy the Power BI Pro government service.
+To buy the Power BI Pro government service, follow the guidance in [Enroll your US government organization](service-govus-signup.md).
 Buy enough licenses for all the users who need to use Power BI, and then assign the licenses to individual user accounts.

 > [!IMPORTANT]
 > Power BI US Government isn't available as a *Free* license.
 To access the government community cloud, each user must be assigned a *Pro* or *Premium Per User (PPU)* license.
 If a user account has been assigned a Free license, the user is authorized to access only the commercial cloud and will encounter authentication and access issues.